Dr. Amma directs the 2011 Black Theater Workshop cast of AT BUFFALO (UC Berkeley). Photo by Anna-Marie Panlilio.

 As the Lead Artist of AT BUFFALO who operates in multiple roles (Project Originator, Primary Investigator, Primary Conceiver, Executive Producer, Co-Writer, Co-Lyricist, Co-Archival Music Arranger/Adapter, and Co-Composer), Dr. Amma has founded and led a national, core collaborative team of artists, scholars, and activists consisting of playwright Joshua Williams, composer Khalil Sullivan, creative producer Deadria Harrington, producer Blair Russell, and documentary filmmaker Kenneth kootin--with contributions by media entrepreneur Jim Augustine and six creative teams--to develop her research into an innovative, scholarly musical production.
 Dr. Amma has also taught or directed five different workshops/development processes of AT BUFFALO at NYU-Tisch (Spring 2003), UC Berkeley (Spring 2011), and CU-Boulder (Spring 2012, Spring 2013, and Fall 2013).

 The musical has already received national recognition and has had public presentations at several points in its evolution including: selection in the 2014 New York Musical Theatre Festival's Development Reading Series, a 2016 Rhinebeck Writers Retreat residency, two residences at the University at Buffalo: a 2017 Creative Arts Initiative Artist Residency and a 2017-18 Visiting Professorship in the Arts, the 2019 TED Conference and TED Talk, and a 2019 Apples & Oranges THEAtre Accelerator selectee.
 In June 2017, Zuckerberg Media also selected AT BUFFALO from a competitive process to beta-test emerging technologies for innovative, new theatrical productions in development.
 (Beta-test pending.)
-Currently in the midst of a fifth full draft with 39 songs, Dr. Amma and her creative team are revising the libretto for another workshop production and then full production.
+Currently in the midst of a sixth full draft with 40+ songs, Dr. Amma and her creative team are revising the libretto for production.